IT3038C/IT3038C.github.io/docs/week-4.md

 git status
 ```

-Notice we now have “Untracked” files, meaning that they exist in our git repo, but git is not tracking or handling these files.
-Let’s add some content to our index.html file.
+Notice we now have "Untracked" files, meaning that they exist in our git repo, but git is not tracking or handling these files.
+Let's add some content to our index.html file.
 Open it with vim or with your Windows text editor and add the following:

 ```html
 <html>